sbormann/ioBroker.iqontrol/README.md

 * boolean - if possible, it will be translated to a senseful text like 'on/off', 'opened/closed' or similar.
 If you click on the icon of a tile it tries to toggle the boolean (for example to turn a light on or off).
 If it is not read-only it will generate a flip-switch in the dialog.
 * number - will be displayed with its corresponding unit and generate a slider in the dialog.
 * string - a text to be displayed
 * value-list - the selected value will be displayed.
 If it is not write-protected it will generate a drop-down-menu in dialog.
-Technically an value-list is a number with a corresponding translation-list, defined in the 'native.states' or 'common.states' property.
+Technically a value-list is a number with a corresponding translation-list, defined in the 'native.states' or 'common.states' property.

 However, not every type makes sense to every role.
 So the STATE of a switch for example will be a boolean in most cases, to be able to be toggled between on and off.
 A string may be displayed, but the switch will not be functional.